-The most prominent industrial use in the city is the General Motors Customer Care & Aftersales facility on the east side of the city.
-General Motors is the only heavy industrial use within the city.
-This serves as a strong area employer and contributor to the city tax base.
+The most prominent industrial use in the City is the General Motors Customer Care & Aftersales facility on the east side of the City.
+General Motors is the only heavy industrial use within the City.
+This serves as a strong area employer and contributor to the City tax base with an estimated approximate 300 employees at this site.
 There are also some industrial uses that serve local needs off of Morrish Road, south of downtown.
-Industrial uses account for about 9% of the land area of the city.
+Industrial uses account for about 9% of the land area of the City.